OliverCar443/OliverCar443/README.md

 <br>

 ## Objective
 As i transition into the field, my current aim is to join a Security Operations Center(SOC) as a Tier 1 Analyst.
+My Long term goal is continue broadening my knowledge and strengthening my skills as i build my career towards a senior security analyst and threat hunter.
 <br>
 <br>